Nonparametric Identification of Demand without Exogenous Product Characteristics: Conclusion

 \section{Conclusion}

-We have shown that price counterfactuals are identified without exogenous product characteristics in a general nonparametric demand model, given exogenous instruments that induce sufficient variation in prices.
-The richness of variation is captured by a new faithfulness condition, which essentially requires that the instruments make all causal price effects detectable.
-We show through a variety of non-nested sufficient conditions that faithfulness can hold without strong statistical or economic restrictions.
-We expect the new technical condition and results in this paper may also prove useful in other nonparametric models beyond demand.
+We have shown that price counterfactuals are identified without exogenous product characteristics in a nonparametric demand model with a weak index restriction, given exogenous instruments that induce sufficient variation in prices and a strong proxy for the index.
+The richness of this identifying variation is captured by a new faithfulness condition, which essentially requires that the instruments and the proxies make all causal price effects detectable.
+We show through a variety of non-nested sufficient conditions that faithfulness can follow from a standard completeness condition without strong statistical or economic restrictions.
+These results reassure practitioners that price counterfactuals can be reliably identified with recentered instruments, without needing to justify that observed characteristics are as-if-randomly assigned or chosen non-strategically.
+We suspect the new faithfulness condition and identification results may also prove useful in other nonparametric models.

-We have not provided a theoretical analysis of nonparametric estimation based on these results, which would naturally require strengthening the identifying assumptions and incorporating additional regularity conditions \citep{compiani2022market,chen2015sieve}.
-As in \cite{berryhaile}, we leave developing this extension to future research.
+We have not provided a theoretical analysis of nonparametric estimation based on these results, which would naturally require additional regularity conditions \citep{compiani2022market,chen2015sieve}.
+As in \cite{berryhaile}, we leave developing these conditions to future research.
 We nevertheless hope that our identification analysis will help guide empirical researchers towards more robust and credible estimation strategies, by clarifying the kinds of variation that can reveal counterfactuals in flexible demand models.
-Critically, in contrast to widely-held intuition since \cite{berryhaile}, our results suggest researchers can generally avoid conventional characteristic-based instruments---and potential biases associated with them---by looking for plausibly exogenous supply shocks and leveraging them via recentered instruments.
+Most importantly, in contrast to widely-held intuition, our results suggest researchers can generally avoid conventional characteristic-based instruments---and the potential biases associated with them---by looking for plausibly exogenous supply shocks and leveraging them via recentered instruments.